canalplus/rx-player/doc/api/Player_States.md

 ### The ENDED state

 The player reached the end of the content.

-If the `stopAtEnd` [player option](./Creating_a_Player.md) has been set to `true` or not set, the player will immediately stop the content.
-In that case, the `ENDED` state can be considered like the `STOPPED` state - in terms of what you can do.

-Else, it should now be paused at the last frame if a video content is available at this time and this state acts like what you can expect from HTML5 playback:
+It should now be paused at the last frame if a video content is available at this time and this state acts like what you can expect from HTML5 playback:

 - when seeking when the content is ended, you will be paused (even if you